Last Updated on by

 For connectivity, there are eight SATA ports along with three armored PCIe 3.0 x16 slots (for 2-way SLI/3-way Crossfire setup), two PCIe x1 slots, and two M.2 slots.
 The first of those slot has its own heatsink and operates at full 3.0 speed while the secondary slot runs at older PCIe 2.0 mode.

-Its I/O shroud has five USB 3.1 ports, one Type-C connector, one CMOS button, and some CPU connectivity for over-the-top overclocking.
+Its I/O panel includes five USB 3.1 ports, one Type-C connector, as well as one CMOS button.

 Overall, I think it gives you a pretty good bang for your buck.

 Yes, being an x470 motherboard means no PCIe 4.0, but I bet most of us don’t need it anyway as of now.

 Apart from that, it doesn’t perform as well as other gaming motherboards, when it comes to games.
 So, if you are solely looking for a motherboard to play games, there are some better options out there.

 On the other hand, this board provides a good amount of connectivity ports, excellent overclocking, easy-to-use BIOS, and a good touch of RGB lighting out of the box.

 So these were 5 motherboards I think to be best for 3rd-Gen Ryzen 7 CPUs.
 All of them are compatible with other Ryzen 3000 processors, but due to their midrange price points, I believe that they’re mostly suitable with Ryzen 7 3700X/3800X.